 When cleaning invisible contaminants from a surface, you may ask yourself, "How do I know when the surface is clean, or how clean, is clean enough?"
-These are common questions that product development teams ask when developing new products that require surfaces to be thoroughly cleaned in order to receive an adhesive, coating, paint or print.
+These are common questions that product development teams ask when developing new products that require surfaces to be thoroughly cleaned in order to receive an adhesive, coating, paint, or print.

 It may seem obvious, but to ensure success in these applications, surfaces must be properly cleaned, or manufacturers run the risk of bonding and coating failures.
-Simple enough, but if that's all there is to it then why do failures in these applications still occur?
+Simple enough, but if that's all there is to it, then why do failures in these applications still occur?

 What Does it Actually Mean to Have a Clean Surface?

-Industry has the bread of this sandwich figured out.
+The industry has the bread of this sandwich figured out.
 There are proven and widely used methods for controlling adhesive and coating composition as well as controlling the application and curing process.
 But a key ingredient is lacking—a relevant definition of the word “clean” as it relates to the quality of the surface state.

 The current industry standard of “clean” does not consider true surface cleanliness.
 Instead, “clean” is often determined by monitoring process parameters.
-For example, take the parts wash Millipore test.
-This test quantifies the amount of particulates in a wash tank by filtering a sample of wash solution through a filter paper and measuring the dry weight of the filter paper before and after.
-This test provides some information about the wash tank solution but gives no indication of chemical cleanliness of the part surfaces exiting the wash.
+For example, the wash Millipore test quantifies the amount of particulates in a wash tank by filtering a sample of wash solution through a filter paper and measuring the dry weight of the filter paper before and after.
+This test provides some information about the wash tank solution but gives no indication of the chemical cleanliness of the part surfaces exiting the wash.

 How Can We Evaluate Chemical Cleanliness?

-The methods used to determine if a surface has been properly prepped (such as dyne ink, water break tests and other destructive laboratory methods) have proven themselves to be costly, ineffective and a dead end when it comes to truly understanding what is causing adhesion failures.
+The methods used to determine if a surface has been properly prepped (such as dyne ink, water break tests, and other destructive laboratory methods) have proven themselves to be costly, ineffective, and a dead end when it comes to truly understanding what is causing adhesion failures.

 Consider the top few molecular layers of a surface—the surface that you can’t see and won't be evaluated by any of the aforementioned methods.